 What is the Yachad Morris Sandelbaum High School Fellowship Program?

 A program that provides select students, who will have completed their junior year of high school, the chance to work as a counselor-in-training (CIT) in one of Yachad’s various summer programs for one session (approximately two to four weeks) during the summer.
-Participants will gain intensive leadership training and hands-on experience working with individuals with special needs before, during, and after the summer.
+Participants will gain intensive leadership training and hands-on experience working with individuals who have developmental disabilities before, during, and after the summer.
 In addition to taking part in an amazing experience, Fellows will receive a stipend.

 Before the summer, Fellows will attend a highly informative skill-building Fellowship training shabbaton as well as a half-day Sunday training (see details below).
 During the summer, Fellows will be primarily guided and supervised by the Yachad program director of the program they attend, will receive additional ongoing training and guidance by fellowship program directors during the summer, and will have 24/6 access to the fellowship program directors for additional mentoring as well.